FAIRiCUBE/uc3-drosophola-genetics/README.md

 ## Projects

 ### [Vienna City Fly](https://nhmvienna.github.io/ViennaCityFly/)
 This repository [Urban Drosophila Ecology](https://github.com/capoony/UrbanDrosophilaEcology) engages with the uran ecology aspect of the City Fly Project.
-It contains the complete data analysis pipeline for the Vienna City Fly Project, including combination of species abundance data with high-resolution environmental and climate data to understand how urban landscapes influence Drosophila community structure and distribution.
+It contains the complete data analysis pipeline for the Vienna City Fly Project, including combination of species abundance data with high-resolution environmental and climate data to understand how urban landscapes influence <em>Drosophila</em> community structure and distribution.
 The directoryIt includes tools for data collection from non-professional contributors, platforms for public interaction, and methodologies for quality control and validation of user-submitted data.

 ### [Gap Filling](projects/gap_filling)